-Categories and tags may sound like they’re the same, but they’re two separate entities on WordPress.
+WordPress categories and tags may sound like they’re the same, but they’re two separate entities.
 Categories are broad groupings of the content on your website.

 For example, if you have a blog on dogs, then you may use the dog breed – Cocker Spaniels – as a category on your blog.

 For tags, you can use that to describe what a particular post is about.
 So, if you have a blog post about raising Cocker Spaniels, then your category would probably be Cocker Spaniels, and your tags would be cocker spaniel, walking a cocker spaniel, feeding a cocker spaniel, etc.